Emergency Information

 Adults

-• Lead students to evacuation location.
+• Lead students to the evacuation location as practiced in drills.

 Parents